facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/6_tab_completion.md

 Currently, Bash, zsh and Fish are supported.
 We are relying on the community to implement tab completion plugins for additional shells.

+Hydra tab completion supports applications invoked as a Python script, such as `python my_app.py`, or through an installed console entry point, such as `my_app`.
+The `python -m my_app` invocation form is not supported because Hydra cannot determine passively whether a module launches a Hydra application.
+A module does not necessarily correspond to a regular source file and may, for example, be loaded from a zip archive.
+For a packaged application, follow the [Application packaging](/advanced/packaging.md) guidance to define and use a console entry point instead.

 #### Fish instructions
 Fish support requires version >= 3.1.2.
 Previous versions will work but add an extra space after `.`.